 If SEO attracts users to the website, newsletters retain and prepare them for purchase.
 They can also help to master the product to use it as effectively as possible.

 In 2023, the performance of the SaaS content strategy based on newsletters will improve the preparation of quality content and constant testing.
+Additionally, constant testing and the delivery of quality content will further enhance the impact of onboarding emails and other newsletter content.

 22% of marketers say that electronic and White Papers (reports on the results of their research) bring them great results.
 This is not surprising since eBooks are an excellent tool for customer education and therefore a popular element in a SaaS content strategy.